 This is where you set the trigger for the automation:

-• When an item is updated
+• When an item is updated (Automatic Trigger)

-• Time-based
+• Time-based (Automatic Trigger)

-• Manually triggered (Shortcut)
+• Manually triggered (Manual Trigger)

 You can also add conditions (criteria) to define when the automation should apply.